Archaeologists Uncover King David Site, Evidence of Biblical Capture Of Edom

-A copper-smelting site has been discovered by archaeologists which may be able to provide evidence of the Biblical story of King David achieving victory over the Kingdom of Edom.
+A copper-smelting site has been discovered by archaeologists which may be able to provide evidence of the biblical story of King David achieving victory over the Kingdom of Edom.
 Archaeologists have found a fortified wall and sling stones in the Negev’s Timna region, which is where the smelting site is located.
 The fortified wall was five meters high when the archaeologists found it, but would have once stretched along for hundreds of meters.

-The Jerusalem Post reports that Tel Aviv University’s Dr. Erez Ben-Yosef has led the archaeological team which first discovered a 10th century BC wall at the copper-smelting site in the southeastern desert near Timna Park, which is where the very first copper mine may have once been.
+The Jerusalem Post reports that Tel Aviv University’s Dr. Erez Ben-Yosef has led the archaeological team that first discovered a 10th century BC wall at the copper-smelting site in the southeastern desert near Timna Park, which is where the very first copper mine may have once been.

 Now, archaeologist Ben-Yosef believes that his team may have found evidence of a bloody conflict which occurred when King David was traveling to the land of Edom with soldiers and there was a huge battle beside the Dead Sea with the Edomites.

-The Bible says that at one time Edom would have stretched from from along the Sinai Peninsula to the border of Canaan and the Kingdom of Judah, and possibly as far west as Eilat, which is where its seaport was located.
+The Bible says that at one time Edom would have stretched from along the Sinai Peninsula to the border of Canaan and the Kingdom of Judah, and possibly as far west as Eilat, which is where its seaport was located.
 While King David continued to expand during his reign, Samuel 8:13 states that David’s army conquered 18,000 Edomites who were in the Valley of Salt.

 “And David got him a name when he returned from smiting the Arameans in the Valley of Salt, even eighteen thousand men.”

-Once King David had achieved his victory, he then changed Edom into an Israelite province which was run by governors which were handpicked.
+Once King David had achieved his victory, he then changed Edom into an Israelite province which was run by handpicked governors.

-Dr. Erez Ben-Yosef explains that copper smelting sites would have been of huge importance during the 10th century BC and was considered the oil of its time as it was so crucial.
+Dr. Erez Ben-Yosef explains that copper-smelting sites would have been of huge importance during the 10th century BC and was considered the oil of its time as it was so crucial.

 “You cannot overstate the importance of copper in the Levant during the 10th century BC.
 It was the oil of the time and produced agricultural tools and weapons.”